Sekforde Arms, EC1R 0HA

 This old corner pub is pleasingly untouched by Young's trend for refurbishing, aside from having bare wood floors.
 It's a small corner site, with some tables opposite the bar and larger ones hidden by some pillars towards the back.
 There are tables outside on the street, and there's an upstairs room as well.
 On our Friday visit in August 2012 it was busy without being overcrowded.

 There are four handpulls at the bar, with Young's Bitter and Special and Caledonian Deuchars IPA in August 2012.
 Ewan felt the Young's was well-kept, and good value for the area.
+A pint of Young's Bitter was £3.50 in August 2014.

 According to Young's website as of September 2012, food is served noon-2:30pm and 6-9pm Monday to Friday, with toasted sandwiches available at all other times (around £3 as of August 2012).
 The food is standard pub grub.